-These settlements collectively make available approximately \$432.8 million in cash for the benefit of the Settlement Classes.
-Those classes are comprised of persons and entities who, at any time during the last ten or more years, depending on the terms of the respective Settlement Agreements, purchased or leased a new vehicle in the United States not for resale that included at least one of the Settled Parts, or indirectly purchased one or more of the Settled Parts as a replacement part, which were manufactured or sold by a Defendant, any current or former parent, subsidiary, or affiliate of a Defendant or any co-conspirator of a Defendant.
-Further, the
+These settlements collectively make available approximately \$183,958,000 million in cash for the benefit of the Settlement Classes (excluding the settlement with TKH Holding).2 Those classes are comprised of persons and entities who, at any time during the last ten or more years, depending on the terms of the respective Settlement Agreements, purchased or leased a new vehicle3 in the United States not for resale that included at least one of the Settled Parts, or indirectly purchased one or more of the Settled Parts as a replacement part, which were manufactured or sold by a Defendant, any current or former parent, subsidiary, or affiliate of a Defendant or any named co-conspirator of a Defendant.
+Further, the Round 4 Settling Defendants must provide significant cooperation to the EPPs in the continued prosecution of EPPs' claims against the non-settling defendants.
+The settlements also provide that, with certain exceptions, the Round 4 Settling Defendants will not engage for a period of two years in certain specified conduct that would violate the antitrust laws involving the automotive parts that are at issue in these lawsuits.